 Whether your Arkansas Advance Directive has been drafted as part of a long-term plan or created as a result of a change in your health, witnesses and/or notarization often help to protect your document if anyone questions its credibility.
 Please note that in Arkansas, this document is not valid if the principal is pregnant.

 Making an Advance Directive is generally straightforward, but you or your agent may need legal advice.
 Getting an attorney to look over your Advance Directive could take longer than you'd expect on your own.
-An alternate approach might be through the On Call network of attorneys.
+An alternate approach might be through the Rocket Lawyer attorney network.
 Rocket Lawyer members have the ability to request advice from an experienced attorney or ask other questions.
 As always, you can be confident that Rocket Lawyer is by your side.

 The cost of working with a traditional law firm to write an Advance Directive might be anywhere between $200 and $1,000, depending on where you are.
 Rocket Lawyer isn't your average Advance Directive template website.
-With us, anyone under a Rocket Lawyer Premium membership has access to up to a 40% discount when hiring an On Call attorney.
+With us, anyone under a Rocket Lawyer Premium membership has access to up to a 40% discount when hiring an Rocket Lawyer network attorney.

 As a Rocket Lawyer member, you may edit it, download it as a Word or PDF file, and/or print it out.
 To make this Arkansas Medical Directive into a truly legal document, you need to sign it.
 Take care to ensure that your agent(s), care providers, and other impacted parties get their copy of the fully executed document.

 Does an Advance Directive need to be notarized or witnessed in Arkansas?